muhmuhten/rol/README.rst

 intended to allow ``rol`` to be called with a list of names which do not all exist, so that new entries are added as needed.

+It is the user's responsibility to choose a correct *via* name.
+Generally, it is necessary for all *via*, *dst*, *end* to be on the same filesystem, and there must be no existing file named *via*; ``rol`` should generally fail if these conditions are not met.

 Gratuitous use of BSD error functions.

 License